European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

 ## Usage for DSPs

-The following instructions provide an example of how a DSP can decode bid stream tokens using the EUID SDK for Java.
+The following instructions provide an example of how a DSP can decode bidstream tokens using the EUID SDK for Java.

 1. Create a `BidstreamClient`: